-If you need COGS for a service, choose a timeframe for your calculation – you’ll report or record your expenses over this period (month, quarter, year, etc.).
+If you need cost of goods sold for a service, choose a time frame for your calculation – you’ll report or record your expenses over this period (month, quarter, year, etc.).

 |How much did you spend on labor to deliver the service over your chosen timeframe?||A|